Patrick Hegarty (b. 1996) is a composer, sound artist and performer whose output centres around acoustic sound, electronics and ritual.

 His soundworlds are populated by mantric repetitions, fragments of lamenting melodies and raw, exposed textures.
 Often embedded with materials of religious connotation, Patrick’s music explores human perception, experience and spirituality through new paradigms of performance practice; frequently involving aspects of improvisation, meditation and collaboration.

-Recent works have been composed for performers including EXAUDI Vocal Ensemble, Red Panel Ensemble, Aude Marchand (violin), Aaron Burrows (piano), Oliver Coates (‘cello), LCO and Aurora Orchestra members for spaces including Durham Cathedral, Milton Court, Courtauld Gallery, Barbican Cinema, SET Dalston and the Colston Hall.
+Recent works have been composed for performers including EXAUDI Vocal Ensemble, Red Panel Ensemble, Aude Marchand (violin), Aaron Burrows (piano), Oliver Coates (‘cello), LCO and Aurora Orchestra members for spaces including Durham Cathedral, Milton Court, Courtauld Gallery, Barbican Cinema, SET Dalston and the (to be renamed) Colston Hall.

 Recent projects include a site-specific installation for Culture Mile, a collaborative performance of his work, Recitation, with EXAUDI Vocal Ensemble in Durham Cathedral and the curation of a 3-hour rendition of La Monte Young’s Composition 1970#7 made up of 16 performers including Julian Anderson, Laurence Crane and Matthew King in the Gresham Centre, London.